wso2/docs-is/en/identity-server/5.11.0/docs/develop/using-the-consent-management-rest-apis.md

     the entity.
--   **Consent Receipt**: A record of a consent interaction (or consent record summary linked to the record of consent) provided by a PII Principal to a PII Controller to collect, use and disclose the PII Principal's PII in accordance to an agreed set of terms.
+-   **Consent Receipt**: A record of a consent interaction (or consent record summary linked to the record of consent) provided by a PII Principal to a PII Controller to collect, use and disclose the PII Principal’s PII in accordance to an agreed set of terms.
 -   **PII Controller**: A private stakeholder that determines the purposes and means for processing personally identifiable information (PII) other than the natural persons who use data for personal purposes.
 Add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file.